Picking the Right Hotel Can Make or Break a Holiday

 St Petersburg, the "Venice of the North," is one of the most beautiful cities in the world.
 A multitude of magnificent palaces, museums, churches, gardens and parks make a visit to this historic Russian city a bucket list must for the solo traveler.
 I love St Petersburg so much that I have traveled there three times in the last six years and plan to return this June as part of a specialty Classical Dance tour sponsored by the Arts Council of Greater Baton Rouge and my company, AstridTravel, LLC.
-(For more info about this fabulous tour read my Love Russian Culture?This Art Routes Tour is for You! blog.)
+For more info about this fabulous tour read this post!

 My last trip was during the Russian, pre-Christmas season in the last week of December 2015.
 On my previous trips I stayed at the wonderful Belmond Grand Hotel Europe but on this sojourn I wanted to try out a different classy hotel.
 My options were the pricey new Four Seasons Hotel, the historic Astoria Hotel or the opulent former palace, the Taleon Imperial Hotel.